ITU-BDSA2024-GROUP25/Chirp/docs/report.md

 For Chirp! we utilize three main github workflows.
 The first is an automated build and test workflow that attempts to build any commit or pull request.
 It also runs our basic unit and integration tests, the more advanced test suite is not automated.
 For azure we have a standard azure deployment workflow with a minor change: we have added an optional dispatch, and limited what triggers the workflow.
 As redeploying azure on trivial changes result in extensive downtime.
-Our final Workflow "chirpflow" creates a release on versions with tags matching "v.*.*.*" this is mostly used for punctiating feature implementations.
+Our final Workflow "chirpflow" creates a release on versions with tags matching ```v.*.*.*``` this is mostly used for punctiating feature implementations.
 The releases contains the program compiled for windows, linux, osx, and arm-64.

 ![Diagram of the three worklfows on the chirp github](images/workflows.png)